-In setting waste discharge requirements, the Regional Board will consider the potential impact on beneficial uses within the area of influence of the discharge, the existing quality of receiving waters, and the appropriate water quality objectives.
-The Regional Board will make a finding of beneficial uses to be protected and establish waste discharge requirements to protect those uses and to meet water quality objectives.
+In setting waste discharge requirements, the Regional Water Board will consider the potential impact on beneficial uses within the area of influence of the discharge, the existing quality of receiving waters, and the appropriate water quality objectives.
+The Regional Water Board will make a finding of beneficial uses to be protected and establish waste discharge requirements to protect those uses and to meet water quality objectives.

-Several water quality objectives listed herein originate from the California Code of Regulations (CCR), Title 22.
-If Title 22 concentrations are amended, Basin Plan objectives are automatically amended to correspond with the new regulations.
+Several water quality objectives listed herein originate from the California Code of Regulations (CCR), title 22.
+If title 22 concentrations are amended, Basin Plan objectives are automatically amended to correspond with the new regulations.

+Several water quality objectives listed herein originate from the California Toxics Rule, adopted by USEPA, that apply to California’s inland surface waters, enclosed bays, and estuaries (Code of Federal Regulations, title 40 (40 CFR), part 131.38).
+Future amendments to concentrations in 40 CFR, part 131.38 may supersede the Basin Plan objectives.

 Proposed changes to Basin Plan section 3.3.1, paragraph 1

-The provisions of the State Water Board’s Water Quality Control Plan for Ocean Waters of California (Ocean Plan), Water Quality Control Plan for Control of Temperature in the Coastal and Interstate Waters and Enclosed Bays and Estuaries of California (Thermal Plan), and any revisions thereto shall apply in their entirety to affected waters of the basin and should be referred to for a complete accounting of its components.
-The Ocean Plan and Thermal Plans shall also apply in their entirety to Monterey Bay and Carmel Bay.
+The provisions of the Ocean Plan and Thermal Plan and any revisions thereto shall apply in their entireties to affected waters of the Central Coast region and should be referred to for a complete accounting of their components.
+The Ocean Plan and Thermal Plan shall also apply in their entireties to Monterey Bay and Carmel Bay.

 Proposed changes to Basin Plan section 3.3.2.1, list item 1 below “Turbidity”

-Where natural turbidity is between 0 and 50 Nephelometric Turbidity Units (NTU), increases shall not exceed 20 percent.
+Where natural turbidity is between 0 and 50 nephelometric turbidity units (NTU), increases shall not exceed 20 percent.

 Proposed changes to Basin Plan section 3.3.2.1, paragraph 1 below “Temperature”

-Temperature objectives for Enclosed Bays and Estuaries are as specified in the Water Quality Control Plan for Control of Temperature in the Coastal and Interstate Waters and Enclosed Bays and Estuaries of California including any revisions thereto.
+Temperature objectives for enclosed bays and estuaries are as specified in the Thermal Plan including any revisions thereto.

 Proposed changes to Basin Plan section 3.3.2.1, paragraphs 1 and 2 below “Toxicity”

-All waters shall be maintained free of toxic substances in concentrations which are toxic to, or which produce detrimental physiological responses in human, plant, animal, or aquatic life.
-Compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, toxicity bioassays of appropriate duration, or other appropriate methods as specified by the Regional Board.
+All waters shall be maintained free of toxic substances in concentrations that are toxic to, or that produce detrimental physiological responses in human, plant, animal, or aquatic life.
+Compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, toxicity bioassays of appropriate duration, and other appropriate methods as specified by the Regional Board.

-Survival of aquatic life in surface waters subjected to a waste discharge or other controllable water quality conditions, shall not be less than that for the same waterbody in areas unaffected by the waste discharge or, when necessary, for other control water that is consistent with the requirements for "experimental water" as described in Standard Methods for the Examination of Water and Wastewater, latest edition.
+Survival of aquatic life in surface waters subjected to a waste discharge or other controllable water quality conditions shall not be less than that for the same waterbody in areas unaffected by the waste discharge or, when necessary, for other control water that is consistent with the requirements for "experimental water" as described in Standard Methods for the Examination of Water and Wastewater, latest edition.
 As a minimum, compliance with this objective shall be evaluated with a 96-hour bioassay.

 Proposed changes to Basin Plan section 3.3.2.1, paragraph 2 below “Pesticides”

-For waters where existing concentrations are presently nondetectable or where beneficial uses would be impaired by concentrations in excess of nondetectable levels, total identifiable chlorinated hydrocarbon pesticides shall not be present at concentrations detectable within the accuracy of analytical methods prescribed in Standard Methods for the Examination of Water and Wastewater, latest edition, or other equivalent methods approved by the Executive Officer.
+For waters where existing concentrations are presently not detectable or where beneficial uses would be impaired by concentrations in excess of detectable levels, total identifiable chlorinated hydrocarbon pesticides shall not be present at concentrations detectable within the accuracy of analytical methods prescribed in Standard Methods for the Examination of Water and Wastewater, latest edition, or other equivalent methods approved by the Executive Officer.

 Proposed changes to Basin Plan section 3.3.2.1, below “Chemical Constituents”

-Where wastewater effluents are returned to land for irrigation uses, regulatory controls shall be consistent with Title 22 of the California Code of Regulations and other relevant local controls.
+Where domestic wastewater effluents are returned to land for irrigation uses, regulatory controls shall comply with or be as effective and protective as those found in the water recycling criteria specified in CCR, title 22, division 4, chapter 3 and other relevant local controls.
 Proposed changes to Basin Plan section 3.3.2.2, below “Municipal and Domestic Supply (MUN)”

 Organic Chemicals